J-Calvelo/Annotation-Biomphalaria-sudanica/README.md

 #### Other Variables:
 - orthofinder_folder: Full path of the folder where the Orthofinder is going to be run
 - other_species_orthofinder: Full path to a folder with the cDNA where the Orthofinder is going to be run.
 Files inside must contain their cDNA and end in ".cds"
-- other_species_mitochondria: Full path to a file with mitochondrial sequences of the target species
+- other_species_mitochondria: Full path to a file with mitochondrial sequences of the target species.
+File Other_Species_Mitochondria.fasta
 - dash_ids: List separated by white species where Isoforms IDs fields are separated by "-" instead of "."

 ### 28) ORTHOFINDER